liquidvotingio/api/README.md

 Please note this is nowhere near ready for production use, it doesn't even have authentication.
 It's just getting beyond a proof of concept.

-## Modeling
+## Concepts and modeling

+Participants are users with a name and email, and they can vote on external content (say a blog post, or a pull request), identified as proposal urls, or delegate their votes to another Participant who can then vote for them, or delegate both votes to a third Participant, and so on.

-Participants are simply names with emails, Proposals are links to external content (say a blog post, or a pull request), Votes are booleans and references to a voter (a Participant) and a Proposal, and Delegations are references to a delegator (a Participant) and a delegate (another Participant).
+Votes are yes/no booleans and reference a voter (a Participant) and a proposal_url, and Delegations are references to a delegator (a Participant) and a delegate (another Participant).

-A participant can vote for or against a proposal, or delegate to another participant so they can vote for them.
-Once each vote is cast, delegates' votes will have a different weight based on how many delegations they've received.
+Once each vote is created, delegates' votes will have a different VotingWeight based on how many delegations they've received.

 A VotingResult is calculated taking the votes and their different weights into account.
 This is a resource the API exposes as a possible `subscription`, for real-time updates over Phoenix Channels.

-The syntax for this, and for all other queries and mutations, can be seen following the setup.
+The syntax for subscribing, and for all other queries and mutations, can be seen following the setup instructions below.

 ## Local setup